crosenbroas13/efile_tracking/README.md

 - **Encrypted or unreadable PDFs**: they are logged in the run log and skipped; probes continue.
 - **Windows/Mac absolute paths**: the CLI resolves `~` and relative paths; prefer absolute paths if you keep datasets outside the repo.
 - **Missing dependencies**: ensure `pip install -e .` completed; `pyarrow` is used when present for parquet outputs.
-- **Redaction metrics show `n/a` or warnings**: the redaction scan renders PDFs using PyMuPDF (`fitz`) or `pdf2image`.
-If neither is available, the dashboard will warn and omit redaction ratios until a PDF rendering dependency is installed.
+- **Redaction metrics**: redaction scans are currently disabled, so you will not see redaction ratios or redaction warnings in the dashboards.

 ## Safety statement
 - No network calls or telemetry are made.
-- No attempts are made to reverse redactions; probes only record numeric readiness metrics and redaction indicators.
+- No attempts are made to reverse redactions; probes only record numeric readiness metrics.
 - All computations run locally; outputs stay on disk for auditability.

 ## Repository file guide